Software Engineering (3 Years) [BSc]

 |Available as a free choice unit?:||Y

-So, if you have an interest in biology but haven’t had the opportunity to study it at a higher level, then this is the unit for you.
+If you have an interest in life sciences, but haven’t had the opportunity to study it at a higher level, then this is the unit for you.
+You will work alongside students from a wide range of disciplines.

 - Other - 20%